Bob Huff: Positions and affiliations

 On education, Huff received an 83% rating from the California State University system in 2011.
 He received an 11% rating in 2012 from the California School Employees Association.
 On business and labor issues, in 2012 he was rated 100% by the California Chamber of Commerce and 12% by the California Labor Federation, AFL-CIO.
 He received a 100% rating from the California Pro-Life Council in 2012 and a 20% rating from Planned Parenthood Affiliates of California in 2013.

-He received a 92% rating from the National Rifle Association in 2012.
+He received a 92% rating from the National Rifle Association of America in 2012.

 In addition, he has received the following ratings:

 In 2012, Huff raised $1,169,601 in campaign contributions.
 His largest donors came from the insurance, health professionals, and real estate sectors.
 The California Association of Realtors, the California Chamber of Commerce, the California Medical Association, the California Building Industry Association, and the California Dental Association were his largest contributors.